 The production of air pollutants is an unfortunate side effect of various manufacturing and industrial processes, including many types of spray and finish applications.
-Without the proper filtration and containment system in place, the release of pollutants can have devastating consequences to human health, as well as the local environment.
+Without the proper filtration and containment system in place, the release of pollutants can have devastating consequences on human health, as well as the local environment.
 These hazards are the chief reasons for the creation and enforcement of the National Emission Standards for Hazardous Air Pollutants(NESHAP) in the U.S.

 - The EPA established NESHAP during the passage of the Clean Air Act of 1970 and is measured against exceptional members of the industry who excel in sustainability practices.

-- Anyone utilizing hexavalent chrome is impacted by NESHAP regulations, but those regulations are industry specific, so automotive facilities must be different minimum requirements than, say, an aerospace facility.
+- Anyone utilizing hexavalent chrome is impacted by NESHAP regulations, but those regulations are industry-specific, so automotive facilities must be different minimum requirements than, say, an aerospace facility.

 - The EPA is the governing body of NESHAP and should be contacted with any questions regarding specific industry regulations and what chemical compounds qualify as HAPs.